DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. READ THE FULL DISCLOSURE FOR MORE INFO. ALL AFFILIATE LINKS ARE MARKED #ad

 If there’s a concept you’ve always been interested in but never felt brave enough to try and crack, why not give it a go this week?

-If there’s a script you submitted to a contest and got denied, or a contact of yours that read your script and never got back to you, or a round of notes you got that you never tried to implement, now is the perfect time to try again.
+If there’s a script you submitted to a contest and got denied, a contact of yours that read your script and never got back to you, or a round of notes you got that you never tried to implement, now is the perfect time to try again.

-The only thing we can do with every day that we’re given is to give the life we want another shot.
+The only thing we can do with every day we’re given is give the life we want another shot.

-So if you want to be a writer, use today to write.
-Doesn’t matter if you wrote yesterday or not.
+So, if you want to be a writer, use today to write.
+It doesn’t matter if you wrote yesterday or not.
 Write today.